-This juice features a lot in my recipes on Plant Based Folk, so I thought I would collate a list of these aquafaba recipes along with other recipes from fellow food bloggers;
+Aquafaba features a lot in my recipes on Plant Based Folk, soit makes sense to collate a list of these aquafaba recipes along with other recipes from fellow food bloggers;

 When life gives you lemons, you make lemon and thyme cake.
 Perfectly paired with tea or enjoyed as a sweet after dinner.